bjornpagen/bjornpagen.com/day-7807/en_US.md

 -----END PGP MESSAGE-----
 ```

+## TODO

+- Send out 10 emails relating to [bjorn.llc](https://bjorn.llc).
+  We can collect the leads via Linkedin or Google.
+Best to start
+  manually, we can automate this process once we know what we're
+  doing.
+  - We can offer to do stuff for free to start, charge on a
+    purely performance based pricing model later.
+- Design a new agency website template.
+  - Wireframe out the whole agency site along with routes.
+  - Write out the copy for the entire wireframe.
+  - Mockup the entire site in Figma, finally implementing styles.
+  - Implement the whole site SvelteKit.

 ## Ideas for a secure Linux Desktop

 - Don't need to port full ChromeOS, we just need proper sandboxing